hasenbanck/opus-native/README.md

 * Multistream decoder
 * Multistream encoder

+## Not supported features

+To decrease the implementation complexity, we don't support the following rarely used features:

+* Fixed point arithmetic - Only float point arithmetic is supported (only affects cheap MCU without proper floating point support).
+* Custom modes - The Opus specification allows the usage of custom modes (custom sample rates or custom frame sizes) as an optional feature.
+Since this breaks the compatibility with other programs, leads to worse encoding quality and is extremely rarely used, we decided to not support this optional feature.

+If you need these features, you must stick to the reference implementation.

 ## Credits

 This crate is a direct port of the Opus reference implementation written in C: